Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling - Node-based image generation (ComfyUI, OpenArt)/ComfyUI/ComfyUI - _What is.md

 **ComfyUI** is a **node-based graphical interface** for running **Stable Diffusion** image generation workflows.
 It lets you visually build, modify, and control generative pipelines using blocks (called _nodes_), rather than writing code.

+Reworded: The most powerful open source node-based application for creating images, videos, and audio with GenAI.
+Can also upscale.

 ---

 ### 🧩 What ComfyUI Does